jundalisay/superb/content/en/research/einstein/epr/part-1.md

 - p0 is some constant number
 - x the independent variable

-Since the operator corresponding to the momentum of the particle is=
+Since the operator corresponding to the momentum of the particle is:

 ```elixir
 p = (h/2πi)d/dx                (3)